swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

     #4 0x7f7e43aecb96  (/lib/x86_64-linux-gnu/libc.so.6+0x21b96)

 SUMMARY: AddressSanitizer: 32 byte(s) leaked in 1 allocation(s).
 ```
-Unfortunately, the output doesn’t provide a human-readable representation of the function names because [LeakSanitizer doesn't symbolicate stack traces on Linux](https://bugs.swift.org/browse/SR-12601).
+Currently, the output doesn’t provide a human-readable representation of the function names because [LeakSanitizer doesn't symbolicate stack traces on Linux](https://github.com/apple/swift/issues/55046).

 However, you can symbolicate it using `llvm-symbolizer` or `addr2line` if you have `binutils` installed.

 To install `binutils` for Swift on a server running Linux, follow these steps:
 1. Connect to your Swift server through SSH using a terminal.
 2. Update the package lists by running the following command:
 ```
 sudo apt update
 ```

 3. Install `binutils` by running the following command:
 ```
 sudo apt install binutils
 ```

 4. This will install `binutils` and its related tools for working with binaries, object files, and libraries, which can be useful for developing and debugging Swift applications on Linux.

 You can now run the following command to demangle the symbols in the stack traces:
 ```
 # /tmp/test+0xc62ce
 addr2line -e /tmp/test -a 0xc62ce -ipf | swift demangle
 ```

 In this example, the allocation that leaked is coming from:
 ```
 0x00000000000c62ce: test.myFunctionDoingTheAllocation() -> () at crtstuff.c:?
 ```

 ### Limitations

 * LeakSanitizer may not be as effective in detecting and reporting all types of memory leaks in Swift code compared to languages like C or C++.
-* False positives occur when LeakSanitizer reports a memory leak that does not actually exist.
+* False positives occur when LeakSanitizer reports a memory leak that does not exist.
 * LeakSanitizer is primarily supported on macOS and Linux.
 While it is possible to use LeakSanitizer on iOS or other platforms that support Swift, there may be limitations or platform-specific issues that need to be considered.
 * Enabling Address Sanitizer and LeakSanitizer in your Swift project can have a performance impact.
 It is recommended to use LeakSanitizer for targeted analysis and debugging rather than continuously running it in production environments.

 ## Debugging transient memory usage with Heaptrack
-[Heaptrack](https://github.com/KDE/heaptrack) is an open-source heap memory profiler tool that is helpful for finding and analyzing memory leaks and usage with less overhead than Valgrind.
+[Heaptrack](https://github.com/KDE/heaptrack) is an open-source heap memory profiler tool that helps find and analyze memory leaks and usage with less overhead than Valgrind.
 It also allows for analyzing and debugging transient memory usage in your application.
 However, it may significantly impact performance by overloading the allocator.

 A GUI front-end analyzer `heaptrack_gui` is available in addition to command line access.
 The analyzer allows for diffing between two different runs of your application to troubleshoot variations in `malloc` behavior between the `feature branch` and `main`.

 Using a different example, here’s a short how-to using [Ubuntu](https://www.swift.org/download/) to analyze transient usage.
 1. Install `heaptrack` by running this command:
 ```
 sudo apt-get install heaptrack
 ```

 2. Run the binary twice using `heaptrack`.
 The first run provides a baseline for `main`.
 ```
 > heaptrack .build/x86_64-unknown-linux-gnu/release/test_1000_autoReadGetAndSet
 heaptrack output will be written to "/tmp/.nio_alloc_counter_tests_GRusAy/heaptrack.test_1000_autoReadGetAndSet.84341.gz"